-In the state of Florida, there are three main assisted living licenses; Standard, Limited Nursing Services, and Extended Congregate Care.
+- Licensure.
+In the state of Florida there are three primary assisted living licenses: Standard, Limited Nursing Services, and Extended Congregate Care.
 Assisted Living facilities can also specialize in memory care and/or limited mental health.
-It is important to understand your or your loved one’s needs, so you can determine which licensure type will be able to meet your needs.
+It is important to understand your or your loved one’s needs, so you can determine which licensure type will be best suited to meet your requirements.

 - Nursing Care.
 When an Assisted Living Facility is licensed using a standard license in the state of Florida, medical technicians having completed four hours of training are able to assist with medication management for residents.
 Facilities have the option to staff above this standard and can commit to using all Licensed Nurses at their own discretion.
 This is an important distinction to identify, along with whether or not the assisted living facility has a nurse in the building 24/7.